Allgemein_Header_6

 Since I own a CNC-milling machine and the appropriate software in the form of OpenCNCPilot, I have abandoned the photochemical approach and mill my boards.

 The ULP (User Language Program) PCB-Gcode, created by John T. Johnson in 2003, provides initial support in converting the board created in EAGLE into a form of data that can be interpreted by my milling machine.
 PCB-Gcode converts the polygons of EAGLE into enclosing paths, which are then run by the milling machine - this is called isolation milling.
 Here is the link to the current version of the ULP.
-The ULP also works with more recent versions of EAGLE, I work with EAGLE V7.7.
+The ULP also works with more recent versions of EAGLE, I use EAGLE V7.7.

 As tool for the creation of the milling paths for the PCB production I usually use so-called V-mills or engraving gravers, I use those with 0.2 mm tip width and a cutting edge angle of 45 or 30 degrees.
 The simplest and very well suited gravers have a D-shaped cross section and thus one cutting edge.
 In the ULP you can choose whether engraving should be done with the feed direction ("Always climb") or against the feed direction.
 In my experience the edges that are cut against the feed are the cleanest, edges that are cut with the feed do not look very nice, usually look a bit frayed.